How was your experience with Anna Chan Nackley at CARE Fertility?

 Trust your gut, ask questions and be afraid to advocate for yourself.

 During treatment, were you treated like a number or a human with Anna Chan Nackley at CARE Fertility?

 The facility feels like a business.
 You are rushed in and out, and it operates like a well oiled machine.
 I’m not sure if it’s due to my RE, but rather the facility and how they run it.
 During some visits it’s obvious to see that the RE is very busy and doesn’t really have time for your questions, which was very important to me.
 I have had appointments on other days where it’s not like this, but you never know what you’ll get.
 In addition, we experienced an issue at this clinic where they didn't follow procedure.
 It has not been resolved, and made it very difficult to speak with our RE.

 Describe the protocols Anna Chan Nackley used in your cycles at CARE Fertility and their degree of success.

-Describe your experience with your nurse at CARE Fertility.
+Describe your experience with the nursing staff at CARE Fertility.

 Describe your experience with CARE Fertility.